MrFrey75/TimePE/README.md

 dotnet run --project src/TimePE.WebApp/TimePE.WebApp.csproj
 ```

-If the WebApp is an ASP.NET project it will print the local URL (usually https://localhost:5001 or http://localhost:5000).
+If the WebApp is an ASP.NET project it will print the local URL (usually http://localhost:5176).
 Open that in your browser.

+### Testing PWA Features

+The application is a fully-featured Progressive Web App:

+**Install as Desktop App:**
+1. Open http://localhost:5176 in Chrome or Edge
+2. Look for the install icon (⊕) in the address bar
+3. Click "Install TimePE"
+4. The app opens in a standalone window

+**Install on Mobile:**
+- **Android:** Chrome menu → "Install app" or "Add to Home screen"
+- **iOS:** Safari Share button → "Add to Home Screen"

+**Test Offline Support:**
+1. Open the app and navigate a few pages
+2. Open DevTools → Network tab → Set to "Offline"
+3. Reload and navigate - static assets load from cache

+For detailed PWA documentation, see [docs/PWA_IMPLEMENTATION.md](docs/PWA_IMPLEMENTATION.md).

 ## Authentication